engr101staff/engr101matlab/_sources/vectors_in_cpp/main.rst

 .. admonition:: Important!

    The approach shown here does not work on empty vectors because "the maximum of nothing" doesn't make any sense; it's not a design flaw of this approach. :)

+.. tip

+  In the code above, we originally set :code:`max_so_far` to the first element of the vector, and then we iterated through the vector to see if there were any higher values.
+Since we've already considered the first element, we can start our loop at :code:`i = 1` if we want.
+If we did this, we would be skipping the first vector element in our loop, because we already looked at it before the loop.

 ---------------------------------------